Renault Mégane RS: Equipment

 The Mégane Renault Sport has a speed-limiter, which prevents the car from passing a user-determined speed.
 It can be disabled or recalled with a button-press, and is set in the same way as the cruise control.

 The Mégane RS is equipped with leather/cloth seats, seat belts with red stitching, 18-inch alloy wheels, dual sunroof, eight airbags and xenon headlights with headlight washers and Brembo brake discs.

 Other features include automatic double optic headlights, 18-inch alloy wheels, air conditioning, ABS with EBD and electronic stability control.

 The Lux models feature metallic paint, hands free Renault card, electronic folding mirrors, tyre pressure monitor, electronic front and rear windows, climate control, leather upholstery, 4x15W RDS radio with CD-MP3 player and 6 speakers, front carpet mats, electronic rear view mirror, rear spoiler (petrol engine models only) and 18-inch alloy wheels over the base model.

 Renault Sport 225 Cup (2005–2009)

 Introduced in 2005, the Megane Renault Sport 225 Cup includes the Cup Chassis option, which adds drilled brake discs, red front and rear brake calipers and increased brake master cylinder diameter, different 18-inch wheels plus revised stiffened steering.
 Other features include carbon grey interior upholstery with silver stitching.

-The car is 10 kg lighter than the 225 Sport Hatch and has a gross weight of 1790 kg.
+The car is 10 kg lighter than the 225 Sport Hatch.

 The handling improvements featured on the Cup were made to the standard Mégane, beginning in late 2005.